derickson/gen-ai-search-studygroup/class/week03/README.md

 Now that we've done the Streamlit tutorial the State of the Union Search app we ran in week 2 : [code link](../week02/app/app.py) isn't that complicated.
 * When the search button is clicked we run the search and put the search response in a session variable
 * When the session variable is populated we render some search results
-* We HTML escape the data being rendered to the screen to avoid cross site scripting attacks, retoring the ```<strong>``` highlight formatting only.
+* We HTML escape the data being rendered to the screen to avoid cross-site scripting attacks, restoring the ```<strong>``` highlight formatting only.
 It's unlikely to be a source of an attack here, but we never want to take data from a user or a database and evaluate it as HTML to be rendered by a browser.

 Let's use what we've learned to modify the app from last week's exercise.